Kergo/smart-brain-api/README.md

 # SmartBrain-api - v2
 Final project for Udemy course

-1. Run `npm install`
-2. Run `npm start`
-3. You must add your own API key in the `controllers/image.js` file to connect to Clarifai API.
+You must add your own API key in the `controllers/image.js` file to connect to Clarifai API.

+Run docker-compose up --build

 You can grab Clarifai API key [here](https://www.clarifai.com/)